 You are cross-hatching with a pencil when you are crisscrossing pencil lines to make inclusion.
 Try exploring different avenues regarding distinctive inclusion procedures.

-4. Following the form
+4. Following the Form

 Regularly utilized in metaphorical drawing, pencil imprints can follow the type of human anatomy, in this manner making it simpler for the watcher to understand the structure described.

-Three Fundamentals of Shading
+Three Fundamentals of Shading a Realistic Pencil Drawings

 1. We don’t see without light, and where there’s light, there’s likewise shadow.
 So light and shadow consolidate to “uncover” structure.
 The more grounded the light, the more grounded the shadows.